 - Click on

 Save.
-You just wrote your first dialog! 👏
+You just wrote your first block! 👏

 Now, let's make this introduction seem more natural.

-Using random messages means that different messages will be alternated within a same dialog, making the conversation feel more human-like.
+Using random messages means that different messages will be alternated within a same block, making the conversation feel more human-like.

 Just like in real conversations, users will find it odd if your bot always replies with the exact same message.
 Even worse: they might not like using it at all and this could lead to an increasing drop-off rate.
 So imagining a bunch of different ways for your bot to say the same thing is highly valuable.

-- To add a random message, open your Introduction dialog again and click on
+- To add a random message, open your Introduction block again and click on

 + Add random messageto enter the following text: